 August 1: The AMS History of Theory Study Group and SMT History of Theory Interest Group are delighted to announce that registration is now open for our pre-AMS conference.
 “Instruments of Music Theory” will feature eleven papers, three keynote speakers (David Catalunya, University of Würzburg; Gabriela Currie, University of Minnesota; and Alexander Rehding, Harvard University), and a Wednesday evening concert by David Catalunya on a newly reconstructed clavisimbalum (with music from the Faenza Codex and other recently discovered manuscript fragments).
 The program, abstracts, and registration are available on the conference website: https://instrumentsofmusictheoryconference.wordpress.com/

-We gratefully acknowledge the support of the Central New York Humanities Corridor (from an award by the Andrew W. Mellon Foundation), the Westfield Center for Historical Keyboard Studies, the Journal of Music Theory, the Heyman Center for the Humanities at Columbia University, the Society of Fellows in the Humanities at Columia University, the Eastman School of Music, and Cornell University.
+We gratefully acknowledge the support of the Central New York Humanities Corridor (from an award by the Andrew W. Mellon Foundation), the Westfield Center for Historical Keyboard Studies, the Journal of Music Theory, the Heyman Center for the Humanities at Columbia University, the Society of Fellows in the Humanities at Columia University, the Eastman School of Music, Cornell University, and the Society for Music Theory.

 May 1: Deadline for abstracts for the Pre-AMS Mini-Conference extended to May 8!